arlonproj/arlon/docs/clustertemplate.md

-# Next-gen Cluster Provisioning using cluster template
+# Next-gen Cluster Provisioning using Cluster templates

 This proposal describes a new way of provisioning workload clusters in Arlon.
 The most significant change is the *Cluster Template* construct, which replaces the current ClusterSpec.
-To distinguish them from current generation clusters, the ones deployed from a cluster template are called next-gen clusters.
+To distinguish them from current generation, the ones deployed from a cluster template are called next-gen clusters or gen2 clusters.

 ## Goals